Uncharted post-credits scenes explained — here’s what it all means

 Nathan Drake’s gaming adventures were intentionally cinematic, so have translated pretty well to the big screen.
 We’re still not totally sold on Tom Holland as a young Drake, and the less said about Mark Wahlberg as Sully the better, but the Uncharted movie is a fun, if rather forgettable, blockbuster.

-Okay, now that you’ve seen the film (or opted to ignore our advice) let’s break down the post-credits antics and explore what just happened — and what it means for future Uncharted movies.
+Okay, now that you’ve seen the film let’s break down the post-credits antics and explore what just happened — and what it means for future Uncharted movies.

 How many Uncharted post-credits scenes are there?